joelek/overdrive/readme.md

 A track with the contents "TRACK" read through a drive with a negative offset of one letter would read the contents as "-TRAC" whereas a drive with a positive offset of one letter would read the contents as "RACK-".
 In the negative case, the data read includes data not belonging to the track at the start (indicated by the leading dash) and is missing data belonging to the track at the end.
 In the positive case, the data read is missing data belonging to the track at the start and includes data not belonging to the track at the end (indicated by the trailing dash).

-Each CD-DA sector has a length of 2352 bytes which are used to store 98 audio frames, each containing 6 stereo samples with a precision of 16-bits.
+Every sector of a CD has a length of 2352 bytes which for CD-DA sectors are used to store 98 audio frames, each containing 6 stereo samples with a precision of 16-bits.
 A 16-bit stereo sample requires a total of 4 bytes of storage.

 In order to correctly read audio streams, read offset correction has to be performed.
 The proper `read offset correction value` for an optical drive is the negative value of its `read offset value`.
 A positive `read offset correction value` should be used for a drive with a negative `read offset value`.
 Conversely, a negative `read offset correction value` should be used for a drive with a positive `read offset value`.